 How Micro-Influencers Fit Into The Influencer Marketing Landscape

-When we think of influencers, we often think of mega stars with millions of followers on social media.
-By now, most people on social media are familiar with high-profile influencers posting sponsored content in partnership with major brands, but there’s opportunity in marketing with smaller influencers, too.
+UPDATE January 29, 2019 — When we think of influencers, we often think of mega stars with millions of followers on social media.
+By now, most people on social media are familiar with high-profile influencers posting sponsored content in partnership with major brands, but there’s an opportunity in marketing with smaller influencer tiers, too.
 There have been initial studies supporting higher engagement with micro-influencers.

 A recent Digiday article highlighted how working with micro-influencers can have its pitfalls, though.
 “Everyone talks about how these “micro-influencers” have such high engagement,” an anonymous marketing executive said, “but who cares about a 20 percent engagement rate on a post when only 10 people liked it?”

 Micro-influencers have been touted for high engagement rates, but as the Digiday article points out, these aren’t the only metrics relevant to marketers.
 As the influencer marketing industry continues to grow, it’s important that marketers understand the role that micro-influencers play in the industry, the pros and cons that come with working with micro-influencers, and how they might prove effective for some marketing goals and strategies and ineffective for others.

 What Is A Micro-Influencer?

 Micro-influencers are creators on social media platforms who typically have between 10,000 and 50,000 followers.
 These creators typically build followings around niches like travel, fashion, beauty, and photography, and cultivate communities surrounding their content.
 Many of them interact with fans and followers regularly and, as a result, micro-influencers often generate high engagement and active audiences.